 A Place of My Own

-Nikki has been working for a year and has her sights set on getting her own place.
+Nikki is about to graduate from university and has her sights set on getting her own place.
 Learn what her grandmother has to say about inflation and how it impacts Nikki’s future financial goal of saving for a house.